 A carpet with higher face weight may have a higher upfront price, but it often delivers better long-term performance, reducing replacement and maintenance costs over time.

-Common Face Weight Myths and Misconceptions
+Common Face Weight Myths (Debunked With Real Data)

 | Room Type | Recommended Face Weight | Traffic Level | Notes |